 When you think of bad sequels, a few titles spring to mind.
 Superman IV: The Quest for Peace.
 The Exorcist II: The Heretic.
 Batman and Robin.
 Troll 2 is so infamously bad, it got its own documentary.
-But Silent Night, Deadly Night Part 2 gives all of these titles a run or their money.
-For the seventh day of our 12 Days of Christmas Carnage, we take a look at the sequel that gave birth to one of the greatest gif’s of all time.
+But Silent Night, Deadly Night Part 2 gives all of these titles a run for their money.
+A sequel to the movie ‘they tried to stop you from seeing’ – Silent Night, Deadly Night – … this Christmas slasher took recycling to a whole new level.
+Today, it’s best known for giving birth to one of the greatest gif’s of all time.
 There’s no doubt that this is a bad movie.
 The only question is whether this Christmas turkey rises to the level of ‘so bad, it’s good.’

 A Flashback Within a Flashback…

 Let’s get one thing straight right off the bat.
 Silent Night, Deadly Night Part 2 is a really, really bad movie.
 Yet two things save this inept sequel from being unwatchable.
 First, it’s a hilariously incompetent movie that becomes unintentionally hilarious as it progresses.
 Second, nearly half of the movie is just made up of footage from the first movie.
 Yes, that’s right.
 Most of Part 2 is a literal re-hashing of Part 1.

 ….nearly half of the movie is just made up of footage from the first movie.
 Yes, that’s right.
 Most of Part 2 is a literal re-hashing of Part 1.